 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your risk of getting ITBS include: Certain sports with repetitive motions, such as running and cyclingIncorrect training techniqueIncreasing distance run or cycling too quicklyRunning up and down hillsOvertrainingUsing damaged or worn out equipment or footwearWearing improper shoes for a sport or athletic activityAthletic equipment that is not properly fit to the user, such as a bicycle
+Factors that increase your risk of getting ITBS include: Certain sports with repetitive motions, such as running and cyclingIncorrect training techniqueIncreasing cycling or running mileage too quicklyRunning up and down hillsOvertrainingUsing damaged or worn out equipment or footwearWearing improper shoes for a sport or athletic activityAthletic equipment that is not properly fit to the user, such as a bicycle

 Symptoms of ITBS include: Dull aching or burning sensation on the outside of the knee during or after activitySharp stabbing pain on the outside of the knee during or after activityPain that shows up in the hip, known as referred painProgressive, worsening painSnapping, creaking, or popping when the knee is bent and then straightened

-Tests may include: Obers test—determines the tightness of the ITBRennes test—specifies the area of pain while full weight is placed on the bent legNobles test—determines the area of pain while the leg is flexed at a certain angle
+Your ITB function may be tested.
+This can be done with: Obers test—determines the tightness of the ITBRennes test—specifies the area of pain while full weight is placed on the bent legNobles test—determines the area of pain while the leg is flexed at a certain angle

 Talk with your doctor about the best treatment plan for you.
 Recovery time ranges depending on the grade of your injury.
 Treatment steps may include:

 The IT band will need time to heal.
 Supportive care may include: Rest—Activities may need to be restricted.
 Normal activities will be gradually reintroduced as the injury heals.
 Ice—Ice therapy may help relieve swelling.
 Heat therapy may be advised when normal activities are reintroduced.
 An orthotic device may be advised to help control rotation of the foot and stabilize the knee.

 Prescription or over-the-counter medications may be advised to reduce pain.
 Corticosteroid injections may also be advised in some cases.